 For example, in line with our expectations, one of our top five clients by revenue contribution in fiscal 2014 and 2013, an online travel agency, or OTA, provided us with a lower volume of business in fiscal 2015.
 The client entered into a strategic marketing agreement with another OTA in August 2013 pursuant to which it over a period of time, from the fourth quarter of fiscal 2014 to the fourth quarter of fiscal 2015, moved its customer care and sales processes that were previously managed by us to a technology platform managed by the other OTA.
 As a result, we lost most of our business from our OTA client.
 Our OTA client accounted for 2.5%, 6.1% and 7.3% of our revenue and 2.6%, 6.5% and 7.7% of our revenue less repair payments in fiscal 2015, 2014 and 2013, respectively.
 The other OTA uses several BPM vendors to manage such processes on their technology platform.
 We are approved as one of the other OTA's providers of BPM services.
-We have managed to compete with incumbent BPM vendors for the other OTA's business and the other OTA has become one of our large clients.
-There can be no assurance that we will be able to offset the loss of business from our OTA client to a significant extent or at all.
+We have managed to compete with incumbent BPM vendors for the other OTA's business and the other OTA has all

 Further, in early 2012, as a result of concerns that the UK Competition Commission, or UKCC, would ban the payment of referral fees by accident management companies to claims management companies and insurance companies in the provision of credit hire replacement vehicles and third party vehicle repairs, one of our largest auto claims clients by revenue contribution in fiscal 2012 terminated its contract with us with effect from April 18, 2012.
-This client accounted for 10.4% and 7.5% of our revenue and 1.3% of our revenue less repair payments in fiscal 2012 and 2011, respectively.
+This client accounted for 10.4% and 7.5% of our revenue and 1.3% and 1.9% of our revenue less repair payments in fiscal 2012 and 2011, respectively.